TaikiSan21/PamBinaries/README.md

 ### Installation

+`PamBinaries` is available on CRAN, but it is possible that a more recent version is available on GitHub (updates are typically rare for this package).

-Install the latest version from GitHub:
+To install the latest version from GitHub:

 ```r
 # make sure you have Rtools installed